Bunyip Chasm: In a Gammon Gorge

 Shaggy grass trees were a feature of this walk.

 My target for the day was Bunyip Chasm, but being enclosed within the gorge I had no reference points to judge how close we were.
 As we progressed I began to think about finding a campsite.
-From what I’d read it sounded as though we should be able to find a spot near the entry to the chasm, but in case that didn’t work out I looked for alternatives as we walked along, and there were plenty.
+From what I’d read we should be able to find a spot near the entry to the chasm, but in case that didn’t work out I looked for alternatives as we walked along, and there were plenty.

 The walls towered above us, some smooth and straight, others rough, some slumped down in landslides of loose rock.
 A wall appeared to be rising up directly ahead of us, which led me to think we must be approaching the end of the gorge.
 Then to my right a slot opened up in the gorge wall: we’d reached the start of the climb to Bunyip Chasm.